fdikmen/datepicker/README.md

 # datepicker
 Upgrade for bootstrap datepicker

+The basic version of the codes is at https://github.com/uxsolutions/bootstrap-datepicker I am developing on the codes here.

 I created this project to make features that are not standard boostrap datepicker.

 What I do for now;